Knowledge base

 To automatically encrypt a message sent to an email address:

-3. Click on the lock icon to the left of the Send button to activate encryption:
+- Click on the lock icon to the left of the Send button to enable encryption:

-The action is to be performed with each new send.
+The action must be performed for each new send.

 A. Recipient whose email is managed with Infomaniak